massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-author/link-list.md

 * [Stacked](./?p=organisms-link-list-as-stacked) by setting the stacked variable to true
 * With a [short description](./?p=organisms-link-list-with-description) by setting the 'richText variable'

+### Usage Guidelines
+* When this pattern is used in the Right Rail, the Comp Heading will render as a Sidebar Heading and the bullets will disappear.

 ### Variables
 ~~~